SiyiPriscaYang/Spatially-Coupled-QLDPC-Codes/README.md

 # Code Construction of SC-HGP codes
 Run sc_hgp_grade_ao_construction.cpp to construct SC-HGP codes of desired parameters.

-Below is an example of output of AO optimization of partitioning matrices initialized by distribution optimized by AO:
+Below is an example of output of AO optimization of partitioning matrices initialized by distribution optimized by GRADE:
 ```
-P_init:
+P_init: // this is the partitioning matrices pair initialized by distribution optimizaed by GRADE
 0,8,3,0,5,2,2,6,0,1,6,7,4,2,1,8,6,8,6,0,7,
 3,0,7,6,1,1,5,2,8,8,0,6,0,8,0,4,7,6,6,2,2,
 3,38,
 4,65,
 compute the total start number
-n_cur start:
+n_cur start: // these are numbers of cycles 4, cycles 6, cycles 8 of the random code initialized by distribution optimized by GRADE (e.g. Code 4 in the paper)
 50,70,10688,
 N_cur start=12438
 P_end: